Five classic seaside activities for you and your family

 What kite did you have when you were a child?
 You get some fancy ones these days, but the simple joy of flying any kite is timeless.
 That moment when the kite catches the breeze, the line tightens and the kite soars, is unforgettable.
 It might take a few attempts, but your kite will be flying high before you know it.
 Just remember to let the kids have a go too.

-5. Have a picnic
+Have a picnic on the beach

 After all those activities, you’ll be more than ready for your picnic.
 Don’t you agree that all food tastes better outdoors … even with a sprinkling of sand in the sarnies?